studiowebux/obsidian-spotify-link/README.md

 -   **Spotify Account Integration**: Users can connect their Spotify accounts using the official Spotify API.
 This enables the plugin to access their **_current playing information_**.
 -   **Song Insertion Shortcut**: With a simple snippet or shortcut, users can add the currently playing song from their Spotify account into the cursor position of their document.
 This feature simplifies the task of connecting music and creative thoughts.
+- **Custom Template**: Create your template to add the currently playing song in your notes.

 ---